Novobloc/CityConnectForum-Dataverseos/README.md

 yarn run dev
 ```

-4. Open this link in browser http://localhost:3000
+4. Open this link in browser http://localhost:5222

 5. Hey, You just ran the code in your system, thats it.
-Now you can invest in aave .

 <br>